-By default it will be deactivated.
+By default, it will be in MUSIC MODULE.

-In MUSICMODULE mode it will behave as such using the ports CO, C1 and C2, C3.
-In this case it allows dual playback MUSICMODULE (double OPL1).
+In MUSICMODULE mode it will behave as such using the ports CO and C1..
+In this case it allows dual playback MUSICMODULE (OPL1+ADPCM).
 The OPL1 is original mono sound.

 In MOONSOUND mode it will behave as such using ports C4, C5, C6, C7.
 This device is Stereo.